DandDsRTT/rtt-library/tuning/README.md

 ### conversion

-#### generators tuning map from temperament and tuning map
+#### generator tuning map from temperament and tuning map

-`generatorsTuningMapFromTAndTuningMap[m, tuningMap]`
+`generatorTuningMapFromTAndTuningMap[m, tuningMap]`

-Given a mapping and tuning map, returns the generators tuning map.
+Given a mapping and tuning map, returns the generator tuning map.

 ```
 In      meantoneM = "[⟨1 1 0] ⟨0 1 4]⟩";
         quarterCommaTuningMap = "⟨1200.000 1896.578 2786.314]";
-        generatorsTuningMapFromTAndTuningMap[meantoneM, quarterCommaTuningMap]
+        generatorTuningMapFromTAndTuningMap[meantoneM, quarterCommaTuningMap]

 Out     "⟨1200.000 696.578]";
 ```